m2de/aiaml/spec.md

 2. **`think`** - Search for relevant memories using keywords
 3. **`recall`** - Retrieve complete memory details by ID

+The server supports both local and remote MCP connections, allowing deployment flexibility for different use cases and environments.

 ### Memory Storage Format
 Memories are stored as individual markdown files with YAML frontmatter containing metadata and markdown content containing the actual memory text.